-Recently I was able to cross an item of my very large Disney bucket list.
-During a Disneyland vacation, I was able to secure a visit to the inner sanctum of Disney: the Walt Disney Imagineering headquarters located in Glendale, California.
+Recently I was able to cross an item off my huge Disney bucket list.
+During a Disneyland vacation, I secured a visit to Disney’s inner sanctum: the Walt Disney Imagineering headquarters located in Glendale, California.

 Driving down Flower Street in Glendale, you wouldn’t think anything of your surroundings–just office parks and small buildings.
-Located in this area of Glendale is the majority of the new divisions of the Walt Disney Company (consumer products, animation studios behind “Planes,” and Disney Store) and the legendary Imagineering headquarters.
+Located in Glendale, the majority of the new divisions of the Walt Disney Company (consumer products, animation studios behind “Planes,” and Disney Store) and the legendary Imagineering headquarters.

 The outside of 1401 Flower Street is quite unassuming.
 Just another one of those ugly offices.

-But once you past the no photography sign, you have entered into the world of the Disney magic makers.
-Upon entering the building you are inside of a large lobby with photographs, models, and video screens highlighting the Disney theme parks around the world.
+But once you pass the no photography sign, you have entered into the world of the Disney magic makers.
+Upon entering the building, you are inside a large lobby with photographs, models, and video screens highlighting the Disney theme parks worldwide.
 Hanging above the security desk is the famous picture of Walt Disney in Disneyland park.

 The reason for my visit was to interview Joe Rohde, the creative director of the Adventure’s Club, Animal Kingdom, and Aulani Resort.

-The following 35 minute conversation was magical.
-I can see why Joe Rohde uses mostly writing and presentation to create his parks instead of just jumping into drawing.
+The following 35-minute conversation was magical.
+I can see why Joe Rohde uses mostly writing and presentation to create his parks instead of just jumping into the drawing.
 He has a way with words.
-Why take it from me, when you can hear it from Joe Rohde himself.
+Why take it from me when you can hear it from Joe Rohde himself.
 Check out the entire conversation with Joe on the Disney Dose podcast by clicking play below:

-After heading back into the building, we walked through the main lobby again, but this time proceded down a long stretch of hallways.
-In a regular office building, this would be no big deal, but at Imagineering, every bit of space has a story, just like the parks.
+After heading back into the building, we walked through the main lobby again, but this time proceeded down a long stretch of hallways.
+This would be no big deal in a regular office building, but at Imagineering, every bit of space has a story, just like the parks.
 The hallway was themed to the Disneyland Monorail Red.
 The hallway was designed like the interior of a monorail train.
 Where there would usually be windows, now there were large screens that change as the monorail “travels” to every Disney Destination in the world.
 When we were walking through, the monorail had just pulled up to the Aulani Resort in Hawaii.
 Beautiful graphics and perfect mood music made me want to linger in this area, but we had to press on.

 Arriving at a hallway crossroads, I noticed on the wall some paintings.
-Wait a second!
-These aren’t just any paintings, they are original designs from Imagineers including Marc Davis, John Hench, and many more.
+Wait for a second!
+These aren’t just any paintings; they are original designs from Imagineers, including Marc Davis, John Hench, and many more.
 My guide informed me that this section rotated featuring different artwork from the Imagineering Research Library.

 Off of this courtyard, you’ll find what many people believe to be the highlight of a visit to Imagineering, the swanky Imagineering store.
 Mickey’s of Glendale is filled with tons of Imagineering exclusive merchandise.
 The testament to that is the $300 receipt that I walked away with.